Khayratdinov/Khayratdinov/README.md

 - 🧠 I am interested in knowledge related to the brain <br/>

 <h1></h1>
-<h6> - 🔵 I don't know English, but I can use Google translate 😄 </br> - ⚠️ Everything written here is done with Google Translate 😉 </h6>
+<h6> - 🔵 I don't know English, but I can use Google translate 😄 </br> - ⚠️ Everything that is written here is done using Google Translate 😉 </h6>
 <h6> - ✔️ but soon everything will be fine 😊</h6>

 <br/>